eslaamehab/Embedded-Systems-Project/README.md

 1- <Arduino_FreeRTOS.h>

-    a.
     Allows the creation of tasks so we used that to define our program into 3 tasks with the correct priorities set to each.

 2- <Wire.h>